-The African Foundation for International Law currently supports the following projects:
+The African Foundation For International Law currently supports the following initiatives:

 The African Institute of International Law

 One of the goals of the African Foundation For International Law (AFIL) is to promote study, research and analysis on international legal matters of particular interest and relevance to African countries and to foster the teaching and dissemination of international law in Africa.
 In this light AFIL initiated the creation of the African Institute of International Law (AIIL).
 Through the support of the Government of the United Republic of Tanzania, the decision to endorse the establishment of the Institute was made by the Assembly of the African Union at its Eighteenth Ordinary Session (January 29-30, 2012) in Addis Ababa.
 A year later in its Resolution 67/91 of January 14, 2013, the General Assembly of the UN took note of the establishment of the AIIL and encouraged the Codification Division of the Office of Legal Affairs to cooperate with the Institute in the implementation of the relevant activities under the Programme of Assistance.

 AIIL is located in Arusha, United Republic of Tanzania.
 For more information visit:

 The African Foundation For International Law (AFIL) seeks to encourage and promote intellectual debate and exchanges on international legal issues of particular interest to Africa.
 To this end, it seeks to foment the establishment of networks among African international lawyers as well as between the latter and scholars of other continents.
 AFIL has as one of its projects the revitalisation and continuous support of the activities of the African Association of International Law (AAIL).
 AAIL is one of the first academic societies on the continent of Africa in the field of international law, was established in 1986 by the leading international lawyers on the continent.

 For on information on AAIL and its activities visit: